SeanKilleen/seankilleen.github.io/_posts/2020-02-01-avoid-these-blue-green-deployment-pitfalls.md

 These switches may happen per commit but generally happen after a short amount of time.
 If a problem occurs upon switching (informed by monitoring and metrics), the environment can be switched back, removing the issue.

 There are a ton of benefits to blue/green deployments, including the ability to quickly deploy fixes and features; a built-in belt-and-suspenders system if a deployment goes wrong; and reducing fear of deployment and change across an organization.

+But those benefits are only realized if we avoid the pitfalls.
+So without further ado, let's get into them.

 ## Pitfall #1: Not Understanding the Goals of blue/green deployments